strvcom/template-react-native-expo/README.md

 - Go to the repository settings > Secrets > Actions > New repository secret
 - Name the secret `SSH_PRIVATE_KEY` and paste the private key
+- Be sure to paste the entire content of the file, starting with `-----BEGIN OPENSSH PRIVATE KEY-----` and ending with `-----END OPENSSH PRIVATE KEY-----`

+Then when you create rule sets in the branch protection rules, you select the `Deploy keys` option to allow release build action to bypass them and push changelog and updated version directly to main.

 ### EAS BUILD